-Employees that are clocking in too early, and/or clocking out too late, (time outside the window) without their supervisor's approval will be disciplined.
+Employees that are clocking in too early, and/or clocking out too late, (time outside the window) nithout their supervisor's approval will be disciplined.
 Supervisors are advised to conference with employees that habitually clock in/out beyond this window.
 If the supervisor agrees extra time is necessary, the additional time will be paid.

 Employees are not to clock in/out for someone other than themselves.
-If an employee does this for an absent employee and misrepresents that the absent employee is a work, this constitutes fraud and discipline action will be taken.
+If an employee does this for an absent employee and misrepresents that the absent employee is at work, this constitutes fraud and disciplinary action will be taken.
 Approval can be given by the supervisor, to help someone check in/out if a medical condition is present or if a new employee is learning the system.

-Affidavits need to be entered into the time keeping system prior to your absence if you are out for a sick day, etc. Failure to do so may result in an employee being docked for a day they did not appear for work, and intended to use a sick day, etc. (If you are out of leave days, you still need electronically enter the affidavit that shows you have taken a docked day.)
+Affidavits need to be entered into the time keeping system prior to your absence if you are out for a sick day, etc. Failure to do so may result in an employee being docked for a day they did not appear for work, and intended to use a sick day, etc. (If you are out of leave days, you still need to electronically enter the affidavit that shows you have taken a docked day.)
 If you are going to a conference, etc., you need to enter the days you will be absent in the time keeping system.
 This must be done in advance of the actual date.

-At the end of every week, the employee needs to review their time electronically, and if all is correct, needs to electronically submit for manager approval.
-If a correction needs to be made, the employee needs to let the time clock supervisor know immediately, and a new timesheet can be printed for them and their supervisor to sign.
-All employees should view their time weekly, to lessen the need to make corrections after timesheets are printed.
+At the end of every week, the employee needs to review their time electronically, and if all is correct, electronically submit for manager approval.
+If a correction needs to be made, the employee should notify the time clock supervisor immediately.
+All employees should view their time weekly, to lessen the need to make corrections after timesheets are approved.
 A correction sheet with a request for an adjustment in time will be required before adjustments to time will be made.